chrisallenarmbruster/iot-manager/README.md

 4. **Set up environment variables:**

    Create a `.env` file in the root of your project directory or set environment variables accordingly.
-You can use the provided `envSample` file as a template.
+You can use the provided `.env.example` file as a template.
 Fill in the variables with your own values.

    This includes the following important variables: